muratk5n/thirdwave/en/README.md

 ---

 How to?
-Full zip file is [here](https://grouplens.org/datasets/movielens/latest/), unzip, then for example read the ratings with,
+Full zip file is [here](https://grouplens.org/datasets/movielens/latest/), unzip, then for example read all ratings with,

 ```python
 from scipy.sparse import csr_matrix